gtembry/301-daily-journal/LJ-code-301.md

 ## Learning journal code 301 - day 19

 Today I learned that the "when in doubt, float it out" technique is not a good principle to live by.
 But using position:relative help with moving divs around.
 CSS can be fun.
+Pixels are sometime valuable.

+# Learning journal code 301 - day 20

+Today I learned that we should not touch code within 1 hour of presentations.
+Always make sure heroku is up to date.
+Things look different on every machine due to resolution.
+So check your app on the projector.